ipfabric/docs/docs/IP_Fabric_GUI/Discovery_Snapshot.md

 snapshots can be scheduled.
 Initial snapshot of the network may not include all information about your network.
-There might be user privilege level issues, connectivity issues related to firewall rules, etc. A new snapshot can be taken at any time by clicking the “New Snapshot” button in the “Discovery Snapshot” menu entry.
-The system then automatically starts a new snapshot of the network with globally set parameters in the “Settings” menu entry.
-If you need to make some changes to the discovery process - add a new network seed, change login credentials, etc. - it needs to be done before a new snapshot is taken.
+There might be user privilege level issues, connectivity issues related to firewall rules, etc. A new snapshot can be taken at any time by clicking the "New Snapshot" button in the "Discovery Snapshot" menu entry.
+The system then automatically starts a new snapshot of the network with globally set parameters in the "Settings" menu entry.
+If you need to make some changes to the discovery process -- add a new network seed, change login credentials, etc. -- it needs to be done before a new snapshot is taken.

 ### Inspection of Network Issues